 Discover recently cut a number of benefits from all of its cards, including the student cards.
 It dropped purchase protection, extended warranty and return protection in February 2018.
 Discover also discontinued travel insurance and car rental insurance benefits at that time.
 And in October 2018, Discover eliminated its price protection benefit.

 The two Discover student cards share similar benefits packages.
 However, each has its own distinct rewards earning structure.
-The Student Cash Back card gives 5% back on up to $1,500 in purchases in specific categories that change every quarter.
-All other purchases earn 1% cash back.
-Student Chrome offers 2% cash back up to $1,000 in combined purchases at gas stations and restaurants each quarter.
-You’ll get 1% cash back on everything else you buy.
+The Discover it Student Cash Back card gives 5% cash back on up to $1,500 spent per quarter in bonus categories (which change every quarter and require activation), and 1% back on all other purchases.
+Discover it Student chrome offers 2% cash back at gas stations and restaurants (up to $1,000 spent each quarter combined), and 1% back on all other purchases.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.